shivamdangi7/Watchlist_webpage/README.md

    - Add more folders by pasting new data
    - Delete entire folders with the "Delete" button
    - Clear input box after adding folders

+7. **Backup and sync your data**:

+   **Local Backup:**
+   - Click "Export Data" to download a backup file
+   - Transfer the file to another device (email, cloud, USB)
+   - Click "Import Data" on the other device to restore

+   **GitHub Cloud Sync:**
+   - Get a GitHub token (click "?" for instructions)
+   - Enter token in the field (saved automatically)
+   - Click "Upload to Cloud" to sync data
+   - On another device: Click "Download from Cloud"
+   - Enter the Gist ID (or leave empty if previously saved)
+   - Your data syncs across all devices!

 ## Data Format